Download the Root CA Certificate

 The Certificate manager is displayed.

-1. In the Certificates dialog box, click Import.
+1. In the Certificates dialog box, select Import.

-3. Click Browse, and navigate to the location of the downloaded certificate file.
+3. Select Browse, and navigate to the location of the downloaded certificate file.

-4. In the file type drop-down menu, select All Files.
+4. In the file type menu, select All Files.

-5. Select your downloaded certificate file, and click Open.
+5. Select the downloaded certificate file, and select Open.

 7. Select Automatically select the certificate store based on the type of certificate.